chrisxfire/chrisxfire.github.io/content/notes/_net/tools-and-diagnostics/observability-and-telemetry/index.md

     telemetry.sdk.version: 1.5.0
 ```

-## Collecting Metrics with Prometheus
+## collecting metrics with prometheus
 Prometheus is a metrics collection, aggregation, and time-series database system.
 Follow [this documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-with-otel#71-install-and-configure-prometheus) to install and configure Prometheus.

-## Creating a Dashboard with Grafana
+## creating a dashboard with grafana
 Grafana is a dashboard creation tool that can create dashboards and alerts from Prometheus and other data sources.
 Follow [this documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-with-otel#8-use-grafana-to-create-a-metrics-dashboard) to install and configure Grafana.

-## Distributed Tracing with Jaeger
+## distributed tracing with jaeger
 Jaeger is an open source tool to collect information on *activities* (units of work) and visualize this information.
 Follow [this documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-with-otel#9-distributed-tracing-with-jaeger) to install and configure Jaeger.